roxana-lafuente/ResearchAnalyzer/README.md

 ## How to use

 ### Methods
 The LogInfo object provides information on the data by using descriptive statistics.
-It must be instantiated by providing: (a) A clicks log (b) A keystroke log (c) A system log.
+It must be instantiated by providing:
+A. A clicks log.
+B. A keystroke log.
+C. A system log.

 #### Clicks
 - **get_unique_pressed_clicks()**: Returns a set with all unique types of clicks used during the logging session.